-- 1. Preservation of western heritage,
+- 1. Preservation of western heritage

-- 2. A friendly small town atmosphere,
+- 2. A friendly small town atmosphere

-- 3. Quality and ethnic diversity of cultural life,
+- 3. Quality and ethnic diversity of cultural life

-- 4. The arts,
+- 4. The arts

-- 5. Neighborhood vitality,
+- 5. Neighborhood vitality

-- 6. Preservation of historic buildings and districts,
+- 6. Preservation of historic buildings and districts

+- 7. Efficiency and equity in delivery of quality public services

+- 8. Educational and economic opportunity